sagecorbett/Web_Development/README.md

 # Web Development
-A Repo dedicated to some of my full-stack web development projects.
+A Repo dedicated to some of my very small full-stack web development projects.
 In this readMe there is a description and GIF of every project below.
 To see the code a for a specific project just scroll up and click the relatively named folder.

 <br />
 <br />